SuffolkLITLab/EfileProxyServer/docs/architecture.md

 It is the more widely used of the databases.
 There is a Quartz job (setup in `ecf4.TylerModuleSetup.java`) that runs around 2 AM every night, pulling new codes from the courts and updating the databases and their indices.
 More details about the structures of the codes can be found in [tyler_codes.md](tyler_codes.md).

 `user_transactions` is everything else.
 As of writing, it has 4 tables: `at_rest_keys`, `message_settings`, `schema_version`, and `submitted_filings`.
 * `at_rest_keys` is the authorization database for server API keys.
-It contains the name and id of the server, whether it has access to tyler and Jeffnet functionalities, and when it was created.
+It contains the name and id of the server, whether it has access to tyler, and when it was created.
   It also contains a SHA-256 hash of the API key, keeping the real key secure from leaks, and letting us confirm servers' API keys
 * `message_settings` contains default email settings for a particular server.
 It lets you set the email subject line and template and for the confirmation and accept/reject email.
   NOTE: this db isn't heavily used, likely because there isn't an easy API to access it, and it isn't as flexible as being able to set unique emails for each interview.